Skip to main content

 • For more information consult with Records Management regarding selecting an appropriate file format

-• The department must protect any confidential and sensitive information that is imaged.
-This includes protecting the subsequent imaged record.
+• The department must protect any confidential and controlled information that is digitized.
+This includes protecting the subsequent digital record.

-• The department must be able to implement a disposition hold of the imaged records in the event of any litigation, claim, negotiation, audit, public information request, or other action involving the record.
+• The department must be able to implement a disposition hold of the digitized records in the event of any litigation, claim, negotiation, audit, public information request, or other action involving the record.

-• Retain imaged records using a central server or approved Cloud storage solution such as UT Box, to prevent loss or premature destruction of records.
+• Retain digitized records using a central server or approved Cloud storage solution such as UT Box or Sharepoint to prevent loss or premature destruction of records.

 Metadata Requirements